 When part of the audience is taking a step back, the rest is still and silent, listening to the concert of eternal fires which explode around our protagonists.
-Everything becomes one horrifying noise, the sound of muscles tearing, of pelvis bones breaking, of a hand opening a chest.
-This painting is deafening and it immortalizes a fatal fate of a man caught between being a human being and a beast.
+Everything becomes one horrifying noise: the sound of muscles tearing, of pelvis bones breaking, of a hand opening a chest.
+This painting is deafening and it immortalizes the fatal fate of a man caught between human being and beast.

 Gothic vampirism, primary cannibalism, and bestial eroticism: these two bodies are bound by flesh and sin in Dante’s Hell, destined to re-live again and again their act of damnation.

 William Bouguereau has created a work that defines the vocabulary characterizing the period of Dark Romanticism.
 In a delightful confusion, in this fierce union of bodies, he puts everyone on the same level.

 Apart from the history told by Dante, this work is, in my opinion, an ode to the world of the uncanny, its mystery and its history.
 The uncanny has the power to affect our logical judgment, making it almost impossible for us to make a Manichean appreciation of a subject.
 We get lost between love and fear, feminine and masculine, shadows and lights, and, of course, between good and evil.